Ijeoma Grace Agu: Early life and education

 Agu is the first of her parents' five children.
-According to a report in Pulse Nigeria, she was raised in Benin City, the capital city of Edo State, south-south Nigeria and Lagos State, southeast Nigeria.
+According to a report in Pulse Nigeria, she was raised in Benin City, the capital city of Edo State, south-south Nigeria and Lagos State, southwest Nigeria.
 She had her first degree in biochemistry from Nnamdi Azikiwe University in 2007.

 Personal life

-She is married with a daughter.
 She describes her dad as being responsible for instilling the confidence of acting into her.
 According to Agu, her acting career started on stage in Benin at the age of 14.
 Speaking to The Nation (Nigeria) on homosexuality in Nollywood, Agu describes the act as a sin on religious grounds and didn't think its outlaw was an infringement of human rights.
 However, she commented that they shouldn't be criminalized as its being done in Nigeria, and she would gladly accept the role of a lesbian in a film.
 She also asserts that she does not support anything that will result in the loss of lives of Nigerians, when asked about the agitation for Biafra and imprisonment of Nnamdi Kanu.
-She was Married to Daniel Oriahi but ended things with him 10 years later on the grounds of infidelity.
+She briefly dated and then married Daniel Oriahi.
+The marriage of 10 years produced a daughter but ended in a very bitter and public divorce with Ijeoma accusing him of infidelity.
+She went on to author a memoir about the divorce titled "You Can't Be Here, I Have A Girl In The Room".